BriantOliveira/Personal-Notebook/hashmap.md

 ### Wrap Up

 We have gotten the basic premise of Big O. The thing is we only covered 6 of the 8 possible outcomes.
 The remain four are either vary rare or very special cases.
 If you would like to look into them more, then by all means do it.
 I personally think the things I described are the only things you need.
-Hopefully now you can go get the Big O of all your code.
+Hopefully now you can go get the Big O of all your code. jibkldj